BrewUp/ChaosAndResilience/README.md

 locust -f LocustBrewUp.py
 ```
 Then navigate to [http://localhost:8089](http://localhost:8089).
+To auto-generate a locust file take a look [here](https://github.com/SvenskaSpel/har2locust)

 ## OpenTelemetry
 - Is a vendor-neutral open-source project supported by the <a href="https://www.cncf.io/" target="_blank">Cloud Native Computing Foundation</a>